 Sat 12pm – 6pm, Sun 1pm – 6pm

 Call Malcolm to RSVP or for art talk times: 0419 864 987

 This paper study displays 17 actual saw cuts.
 Yet six cuts were made.
 By applying quantum brushstrokes I’m able to multiple the events on the curved surface before we observe it on the 2D picture plane.

 These two paper studies show how one drill hole and two saw cuts (ie, similar energy forces were involved) can produce different results depending upon the membrane configuration at the time of creation.
 Quantum brushstrokes.

 Metzger may not have achieved his ambition to smash the commercial gallery system.
-His genius was his ability to inspire a collective consciousness in all things — that idea is still relevant today.
+His legacy was his ability to inspire a collective consciousness in all things — an idea that I think still remains relevant today.